GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Methods

 \subsection{Cold-Start via SFT}

 In the first stage, we aim to cold-start the base model to generate explicit reasoning traces and follow a structured output format.
 Unlike standard guard models that process the input query or the model response in isolation, our framework moderates the interaction context.
-Specifically, given a user prompt (which may involve text, image, or video modalities) and the corresponding victim model's response, the goal is to predict the safety label based on a generated reasoning process.
+Specifically, given a user prompt and the corresponding victim model's response, the goal is to predict the safety label based on a generated reasoning process.

 We construct the target output sequence to include the reasoning process wrapped in \verb|<think>| tags, followed by the final result in \verb|<result>| tags.
-Formally, let $\mathcal{X}$ denote the multimodal user request and $\mathcal{S}$ represent the corresponding response from the victim model.
+Formally, let $\mathcal{X}$ denote the multimodal user prompt and $\mathcal{S}$ represent the corresponding response from the victim model.
 We aim to train the guardrail model to generate a reasoning chain $\mathcal{R}$ followed by a final safety label $\mathcal{Y}$.
 The objective function is formulated as follows.

 where $\theta$ denotes the model parameters and $\mathcal{D}_{SFT}$ represents the GuardReasoner-OmniTrain.
 This stage ensures the model learns to deliberate before predicting, strictly adhering to the format.